 Like your lavender homegrown and your glass blown locally?
 Here's a round up of some of the best hand-crafted products still being produced in England, as they have been for centuries...

-Hand crafted and made to last in the North of England, Barbour’s classic wax jackets have been protecting generations of families from the cold and rain for over a hundred years.
+Hand crafted and made to last in the North East of England, Barbour’s classic wax jackets have been protecting generations of families from the cold and rain for over a hundred years.
 Recently, they’ve become a bit of a fashion must-have for city and country dwellers alike, with the likes of Alex Chung and Lily Allen both donning the Queen’s favourite waxed jacket.
 Who would have thought Barbour began life in 1894 in South Shields, supplying oilskins and other garments to protect the growing community of sailors, fishermen and dockers?

 Once you’ve set your eyes on a Pashley bike no other will do.
 They’re one of only a few bike companies to still manufacture all of their bikes in the UK, a factor has seen Pashley gain fans and enthusiastic customers who recognize that the UK is still the place to have something made if you want outstanding quality.
 Traditional frames illuminated with vibrant colours make Pashley bikes really stand out from the crowd.
 Famous (paying) customers of these classic English bikes include Vivienne Westwood, Ewan McGregor, Lily Cole and Kelly Brook.